jkorona/gasp-script/README.md

 Script follows algorithm described below:

-1. Finds all the images in the `target` folder and all its subfolders
+1. Finds all the images in the `source` folder and all its subfolders
 2. Reads photo creation date and time from file metadata (exif)
 3. Sorts by date/time and groups by year, month and day
-4. Saves photos in new ordered file structure
+4. Saves photos in new ordered file structure under `target` location

 ## Installation